What is a basal cell carcinoma?

 - Cryotherapy: freezing the basal cell carcinoma with a very cold substance (liquid nitrogen).

-- Radiotherapy: shining x-rays onto the area containing the basal cell carcinoma.
+- Radiotherapy: directing x-rays onto the area containing the basal cell carcinoma.

 - Creams: applying creams to the basal cell carcinoma.
 The two most commonly used are 5-fluorouracil (5-FU) and imiquimod (Aldara).